Rejuvenation Pruning Red Twig Dogwood

 The gray dogwood isn't a tidy or attractive plant that you would want to plant in a well-groomed garden, but if you are planting a wildlife area or want a shrub for difficult conditions, it may be just what you need.
 Read on for information about this humble shrub.

 In order to keep dogwoods at their peak, it is a good idea to apply fertilizer.
 But do you know when or how to fertilize dogwoods?
-Timing and know how are the key to success in everything.
+Timing and know-how are the keys to success in everything.
 Read here for information to keep your dogwood looking its best.

 Dogwoods are native and ornamental trees with dazzling fall displays as the leaves change color.
 Peeling bark on dogwoods may be the result of serious disease or it could be a natural condition in some species.
 This article explains more.